-CV CV stands for control voltage, an analog method of sending control messages to external synthesizers, drum machines, etc. CV messages are typically used in conjunction with Gate messages (CV messages determine the pitch of notes while Gate messages determine note activation and length).
+CV stands for control voltage, an analog method of sending control messages to external synthesizers, drum machines, etc. CV messages are typically used in conjunction with Gate messages (CV messages determine the pitch of notes while Gate messages determine note activation and length).
 CV messages are sent from the CV out ports of your MPC hardware and to the CV in ports of your external MIDI device.
-Please note that each external MIDI device uses a specific control voltage range, which determines how many volta are used in each external of a determine the pitch of notes.